sapegin/washingcode-book/manuscript/book.md

 const hasProducts = products.length > 0 ? true : false;
 ```

-`value !== NONE` and `products.length > 0` are already a booleans, so we can use them as is, without a ternary operator:
+`value !== NONE` and `products.length > 0` already give us booleans, so we can use them as is, without a ternary operator:

 ```js
 const hasValue = value !== NONE;